Trump to talk to Russia's Putin about substantially reducing nuclear weapons

 “If we can do something to substantially reduce them, I mean, ideally get rid of them, maybe that’s a dream, but certainly it’s a subject that I’ll be bringing up with him,” Trump said of his upcoming meeting with Putin.

-Trump added: “It’s also a very expensive thing but that’s the least important.”
+Trump added the nuclear arsenals were “also a very expensive thing but that’s the least important.”

-The United States and Russia are by far the world’s biggest nuclear powers.

-Trump cautioned that it was hard to do substantive deals with Russia because his opponents would say that he was too pro-Russian.

 Though Trump has not so far given specific details about what nuclear arms control treaties they would like to talk about, he and Putin are likely to discuss the possibility of extending the “New Start” treaty - a pillar of arms control.